intel-secl/sgx-hvs/README.md

 SGX HVS
 =======

-SGX Agent pushes the platform enablement info to `SGX-Host Verification Service (SHVS)` at regular interval.
+SGX Host Verification Service aggregates the platform enablement info from multiple SGX Agent instances.

 Key features
 ------------

 -   If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enablement info and TCB status to SHVS at regular interval, else, Agent pushes the platform enablement info and TCB status to SHVS once and terminates.
--   SHVS saves platform specific information in its own database which will be pulled by integration hub
+-   SHVS saves platform specific information in its own database which will be pulled by integration hub later

 System Requirements
 -------------------